dcdpr/did-btc1/chapters/Appendix-SMT.md

     1. If the values of both child nodes are 0, the value of the parent node is 0.
     2. Otherwise, the value of the parent node is the hash of the concatenation of the 256-bit left child value and the 256-bit right child value.

 The consequence of step 1 is that the Merkle tree has up to 2<sup>256</sup> leaves, 2<sup>256</sup>-1 nodes, and a depth of 256+1=257.
 This is mitigated by step 3i, which limits the tree size to only those branches where at least one leaf has a non-null data block.
-The presentation of the hashes doesn't require a path, as the path is the bitwise NOT of the DID's index.
+The presentation of the hashes doesn't require a path, as the path is the bitwise NOT of the DID's index, i.e., `path = not(hash(did))`.

 #### Information Leakage